gramoli/gramoli.github.io/_posts/2025-03-26-is-redbelly-really-the-fastest-blockchain-in-the-world?.md

 Beyond these scientific performance results:

-Redbelly was the only evaluated blockchain to successfully commit all transactions from real-world workloads (e.g., NASDAQ and Uber data) while running decentralized applications [4].
+Redbelly was the only evaluated blockchain to successfully commit all transactions from real-world workloads (e.g., NASDAQ and Uber data) while running decentralized applications [[4]](https://gramoli.github.io/pubs/2024-SRBB-TC.pdf).
-A third-party monitoring firm confirmed that Redbelly achieved the highest maximum throughput among all evaluated blockchains in production: [73,158 TPS], with a minimum finality time of 0 seconds.
+A third-party monitoring firm confirmed that Redbelly achieved the highest maximum throughput among all evaluated blockchains in production: [73,158 TPS](https://chainspect.app/dashboard?order=desc&sort=maxTps), with a minimum finality time of 0 seconds.
-ChainSpect has verified Redbelly holds the fastest theoretical throughput: [666,970 TPS](https://gramoli.github.io/pubs/redbellyblockchain-oakland21.pdf)—#1 across all evaluated blockchains.
+ChainSpect has verified Redbelly holds the fastest theoretical throughput: [666,970 TPS](https://chainspect.app/dashboard?order=desc&sort=theorTps)—#1 across all evaluated blockchains.

 ### Conclusion